timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER II-ADMINISTRATION ON AGING/SUBCHAPTER II-ADMINISTRATION ON AGING.md

 #### (g) Training and provision of services addressing elder justice and exploitation
 * The Assistant Secretary shall, as appropriate, ensure that programs authorized under this chapter include appropriate training in the prevention of abuse, neglect, and exploitation and provision of services that address elder justice and the exploitation of older individuals.

+#### (h) Publication of funded centers and demonstration projects
+* The Assistant Secretary shall publish, on an annual basis, a list of centers and demonstration projects funded under each subchapter of this chapter.
+The Assistant Secretary shall ensure that this information is also directly provided to State agencies and area agencies on aging.

+#### (i) RAISE Family Caregivers Act
+* The Assistant Secretary shall carry out the RAISE Family Caregivers Act (42 U.S.C.
+3030s note).

 ### §3013.
 Federal agency consultation
 #### (a) In general
 * (1) The Assistant Secretary, in carrying out the objectives and provisions of this chapter, shall coordinate, advise, consult with, and cooperate with the head of each department, agency, or instrumentality of the Federal Government proposing or administering programs or services substantially related to the objectives of this chapter, with respect to such programs or services.
 In particular, the Assistant Secretary shall coordinate, advise, consult, and cooperate with the Secretary of Labor in carrying out subchapter IX and with the Corporation for National and Community Service in carrying out this chapter.